 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-DLP is a trademark of Texas Instruments.
+DLP is a registered trademark of Texas Instruments.
+SMBus is a trademark of Intel Corp.
 All other trademarks are the property of their respective owners.

 ABSOLUTE MAXIMUM RATINGS(1)